belguawhale/DiscordSelfBot/README.md

 Use `//list` to list all commands, `//alias list` to list all aliases, `//help command` to return help for a command, and `//alias show alias` to show what alias is an alias for.

 ## Changelog
+### v0.1.3
+Added: Async command!
+Similar to exec, except you can run arbitrary code as a coroutine.
+The variants `//async`, `//oldasync`, and `//silentasync` work as well.
+Example: `//async await client.add_reaction(message, ":thumbsup:")`

+Added: Purge command!
+You can mass-delete messages with it.
+It also bypasses the 2-week barrier with bot purging.
+Note: it will be slower than bot purging.

 ### v0.1.2
 Added: Variants of eval and exec. `//oldeval` and `//oldexec` show only the output, and `//silenteval` and `//silentexec` return nothing.